wuxiangzhou2010/wuxiangzhou2010.github.io/_posts/2018-12-27-hackintosh-z370n-wifi-build.markdown

     ```

 3. Mount EFI folder and correct the EFI (using clover bootloader/clover configurator)
-4. Reboot and set proper BIOS options, save your modification.
+4. Set proper BIOS options, save your modification.
-5. Boot from USB installer and install MacOS on a SSD
+5. Reboot from USB installer and install MacOS on a SSD

    - you may need to format the disk before install on the drive
    - name: `hackintosh_hd`, format: `Mac OS Extended (Journaled)`, schema: `GUID Partition Map`